KupoKopu/TODO/README.md

  - this can be easily done with autopep8 automatic linting

 CI PIPELINES
-Using Github Actions to perform tests on pull request.
+Github Actions are used to automate test coverage, accessibility, performance and security reports.

 Coverage CI
 Used to confirm quality of code by asserting code coverage is over 80%